Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/03_Layering.md

 ![Alt text](OSI-7-layers.jpg)
 - The communication between two hosts, using the osi model is shown
 ![Alt text](<Interaction between layers in the OSI Model.JPG>)
+- The intermediate nodes will conly have access to the phy, data link and network layer information.

 7. Application Layer:
  - Provides an interface between application and user